B-Dry of Maine and New Hampshire, Inc.

 Training and Staff

-The fact is, many B-Dry Foreman and Supervisors have been with us longer than our competitors have been in business!
+The fact is, many B-Dry of Maine and NH, Inc. Foreman and Supervisors have been with us longer than our competitors have been in business!
 All our staff go through extensive training and are rewarded for their efforts.

 According to the National Association of Home Inspectors, 60% to 90% of all homes will have a leakage problem within the first 20 years.
 If those outdated waterproofing methods aren't working in new homes, how dependable can they be in older homes?
 The patented B-Dry method is proven to work!